 A business that owns, leases or controls a property is obligated to keep their property in a reasonably safe condition.

 An individual may be injured on property or the site of the property; the cause of the injury being either the property or the land area that comes with the property.

-At Nehora Law Firm, our attorneys can help you recover damages from injuries directly attributable to these properties – from both economic and noneconomic causes.
+Our attorneys can help you recover damages from injuries directly attributable to these properties – from both economic and noneconomic causes.

 One of the key elements of a liability case is proving responsibility.
-It must be shown that the property owner could have prevented an accident from taking place; not only through direct prevention but also through better safety standards, too.
+It must be shown that the land owner could have prevented an accident from taking place; not only through direct prevention but also through better safety standards, too.

 That being said, we can summarize how some cases may come about.

 These causes include, but are not limited to:

 - A property is made unsafe due to a slippery surface

 - Lack of adequate warnings regarding safety hazards